 The “R” Tools

 The vendor’s tools for this rather subtle ploy are the “three Rs” of sales: rapport, rationale and relationship.
 Vendors hire marketing people who can use these “R” tools well—people who can create sufficient rapport to develop supposedly long-term personal relationships with the customer’s key managers.
-Well-trained marketing personnel can easily establish a long-term business relationship with the customer.
+Well-trained marketing personnel can easily establish a long-term business relationship with the customer, however, you must first begin to buy solo ads to reach out to them and then focus on building the relationship.
 Once that relationship is established, the key is to help the customer’s staff rationalize how and why they should do business with the vendor.

 When personal relationships have been established, normally cautious executives will accept a salesman’s oral assurances on a wide variety of technical and legal points.
 These may range from the justification of a particular system to the reason a specific point need not be included in the contract.
 In essence, the aura of trust that results from the personal relationship makes it much easier for all the vendor’s ploys to succeed.

 Once rapport, rationale and relationship have been developed, so-called negotiating sessions for major equipment often sound like the industry’s favorite fairy tales.
 “Oh, don’t worry about writing that down.
 We’ll take care of it here at the local level.”
 Or, “We can’t put that in the contract because of government auditing problems.
 Don’t worry, though.
 We’ll honor our promise to take care of it.”
 The list goes on and on.
 What is amazing is not that the vendor’s personnel try to rationalize this approach to “contracting”—it is that so many customers continue to accept the vendor’s position.